Waits on the host thread for commands identified by event objects in

 API commands may be determined by placing an EGL fence command

-after commands using eglCreateSyncKHR
+after commands using eglCreateSyncKHR, creating an

 event from the resulting EGL sync object using